-By contrast, proprietary identification schemes are not open and therefore limit data sharing as a result of their licensing agreements.
-Moreover, proprietary identification schemes are expensive and can increase in spend when data sharing among multiple agencies increases.
-FinCEN could leverage the LEI, as an established open source, to harmonize and sharing of critical data both at home and abroad, especially as the Taxpayer Identification Numbers (TINs) may not be adequate as an identifier for newly formed shell companies.
+FinCEN could leverage the LEI, as an established open source, to harmonize and sharing of critical data both at home and abroad.
 The use of multiple identification schemes, in particular proprietary and non-redistributable identifiers, hampers both national and global interoperability and increases opportunities for illicit behavior to occur.
 Leveraging the LEI, a global identifier, in information sharing could create a common language between different parties regardless of where they are located and increase the efficiency, speed and transparency of existing information sharing mechanisms.
-FinCEN should consider this when choosing between multiple entity identification schemes.
+By contrast, a FinCEN identifier, which is currently used on certain FinCEN forms, is not an open or global identifier and therefore inhibits information sharing.
+FinCEN should consider incorporating the LEI on reporting forms which require entity identification.